Guide to Estimating Home Construction and Renovation Costs

 While it may be tempting to accept the lowest offer, there are other factors that you need to consider.
 For example, consider time frame, reputation, quoting software and relationship with the contractors.
 If there is one quote that is significantly lower than the others, this could be a bad sign.
 All quotes should come in relatively close to each other so use your best judgment before signing any contracts.

 When looking to estimate the cost of a home renovation or construction project, you need to consider the size and condition of your home.
 Typically, the larger the space, the more expensive your renovation will be.
 This is simply because you will be spending more on materials and it will take longer to install these added materials.

 In addition, if the condition of your home is slightly outdated or severely outdated, you could have higher renovation costs.
-Certain things, like piping material, wallpaper, or even lead paint could result in higher estimation costs.
+Certain things like plumbing, electrical, appliance repair or HVAC system replacements could result in higher estimation costs.
 When looking to get estimates from different contractors, it is best to ask about these uncertainties.
-Asking for red flags upfront will help ensure that you are hiring a knowledgeable contractor and that your budget is prepared for uncertainties.

 When planning any home renovation , it is important to have a budget and try your best to stick to it.
 Using a budget can help make sure you are spending only what you need to and not upgrading simply because you like the look of it.
 While budgets will help keep you from overspending, you will need to leave some wiggle room.
 Almost every home renovation and construction project comes with hiccups.
 Whether it be a pipe leak, a faulty foundation or a lack of communication between contractors, leave some wiggle room in your budget for emergencies.